Vavrikus/x17-utef/README.md

             - *original*, *original_v2*, *originalMC*, *track1* are tracks with 8 MeV momentum and use old coordinates
             - *new_9010*, *new_7030* are tracks with 8 MeV momentum and use new coordinates; the latter is the only track in this group with non-0.1 eV starting ionization electron energies
             - *newest_7030* is a track with 10 MeV (?) momentum and uses new coordinates and struct MicroPoint
+    - **figures**
+        - Contains the newest figures (post-thesis, to be used in the article, etc.)
     - **include**
         - Contains headers for the project with doxygen comments (and .inl files with definitions of templated functions)
     - **presentations**
         - Contains presentation from meetings and seminars (tex and pdf files)
     - **reconstruction**
+        - *map_test.cpp* -- script for plots of the map reconstruction residues of microscopic tracks
         - *reco_mtracks.cpp* -- script for reconstruction of microscopic tracks
         - *reco_plots.cpp* -- script for plots of the reconstruction (comparison of simulated and reconstructed energy)
         - *reco_test.cpp* -- script for reconstruction testing (single track plots, Runge-Kutta tracks circle fit)